 - Plugs directly to the dock connector and has a constant line-out volume level and is not affected by the iPod’s volume dial setting.

-- Starts instantly when car is started and iPod is auto-paused when car is stopped.
+- Starts instantly when the car is started and the iPod is auto-paused when the car is stopped.
 Doesn’t require warming up unlike other previous Griffin FM transmitters.

 - You can tune to 87.9 FM, turn off your car or unplug iTrip, turn it back on and resume use of the channel immediately.

 - Since it also works as a car charger, this unit charges the iPod while you’re using it.
 You don’t have to get a separate iPod car charger and you don’t have to worry about your iPod losing power.

 - The FM transmitter power is quite weak.

 - Volume transmitted is a little bit soft so you’ll have to increase your car radio’s volume.

 - The LCD unit is wired to the connector and located in between the cigarette lighter plug and the dock connector.
 It can be an issue if you use your cigarette lighter power adapter for something else like a GPS unit.

 - Static can be strong and annoying depending on your location.

 Bottom line, if your car doesn’t have a tape deck, Bluetooth or an in-line jack and are looking for a simple and affordable way to an iPod on your car, then the Griffin iTrip Auto FM Transmitter and Auto Charger is something you would consider buying.
 The overall quality is not as good as listening with headphones, using a cassette deck adapter, Bluetooth, or in-line jack but the sound is good enough.
 What I needed was a simple FM transmitter that worked so I got what I needed and for the price, I can’t really complain about it because I got it for less than $30.